syncfusion-content/javascript-docs/js/Diagram/Page-Settings.md

 # Page Settings

-Page settings enables to customize the appearance, width and height of the diagram page.
+Page settings enable to customize the appearance, width, and height of the Diagram page.

 {% include image.html url="/js/Diagram/Page-Settings_images/Page-Settings_img1.png" %}

 ## Page size and appearance

-The size and appearance of the diagram pages can be customized with the `pageSettings` property.
+The size and appearance of the Diagram pages can be customized with the `pageSettings` property.

-The `pageWidth` and `pageHeight` properties of page settings defines the size of the page.
+The `pageWidth` and `pageHeight` properties of page settings define the size of the page.
 In addition to that, you can customize the appearance of the page with a set of appearance specific properties.
 To explore those properties, refer [Page Settings](/js/api/ejDiagram "members:pagesettings").

 You can also customize the appearance of off-page regions with the property `backgroundColor`.